 Other Services Offered at Thrive For the People

 Trauma treatment is not the only service we offer at Thrive For The People.
 We understand you are unique.
 So, you might not have only one issue you are struggling with that fits neatly under trauma treatment.
 Thus, we offer a variety of counseling services at our Ballard counseling clinic.
 Each of our counselors takes a holistic approach to your mental health using techniques from various evidence-based counseling approaches to help you create lasting change and thrive with challenges.
-Some of the other services we offer include psychotherapy for depression, anxiety, disordered eating multicultural therapy, and marriage and couples counseling.

 We created this blog to share information about living a healthy, happy, and fulfilling life.
 We are constantly learning new things and making mistakes along the way.
 This blog is our way of chronicling our discoveries, musing, and lessons learned as people and professionals.
 We invite you to come along on our journey of self reflection, discovery, and thriving with challenges.
 We also hope to exchange wisdom and enlightenment from you, our readers.

 The information provided in this blog is not a substitute for professional mental health treatment.